intelligent-username/Regularization/README.md

 ![Cover: Macbeth by John Martin, 1820](cover.jpg)

 Regularization is a very important technique in machine learning.
-It helps to both prevent overfitting and speed up convergence time.
+It helps both to prevent overfitting and to speed up convergence.
 In this project, we will explore all of the most important types of regularization techniques and then implement them.

 - [Regularization](#regularization)
   - [Motivation](#motivation)